 Agenda Worthy Morning Routine

 There’s a lot of chatter lately about the importance of creating a morning routine.
 I’ve heard many “picture perfect” morning routines… meditating in bed for 10 minutes, followed by hot lemon water, then some gentle stretching and yoga, maybe an hour of personal development reading… or some version of that.
+These all sound great, right?
+But, do they also (kind of) make you want to punch the person in the face who is telling you about their routines?
+No worries, I feel you.

 Believe me, I’d love to do the above, and sometimes even attempt the lemon water bit.
 But even then, the truth is, I’ll buy lemons, forget about them, and they end up spoiled in my fridge, never having seen the (morning routine) light of day.
+Inevitably, my lemon routine ends with my husband opening the fridge one day to my pathetic lemons and says, “Why do you always buy lemons but never use them?”

 But I’m going to pretend that my routine is magical and I follow it every day. :) Give it a read, and maybe some of the things I do could work for you as well.
 Maybe not.
 Either way, here’s a peek at how my mornings go down.*